-As soon as its first owner departs from the manufacturer’s delivery center, a new airplane technically become used (or pre-owned).
-For various reasons, however, 10 years after an aircraft’s production date is generally considered the milestone separating “newer” used business aircraft from “older” ones.
+As soon as its first owner departs from the manufacturer’s delivery center, a new airplane technically becomes used (or preowned).
+For various reasons, however, 10 years after an aircraft’s final production date is generally considered the milestone separating “newer” used business aircraft from “older” ones.

 Viewing this report requires Adobe Reader be installed on your device.
 If it's not currently installed, click here to download.